tajchert/Nammu/README.md

 }
 ```

-###Monitor permissions
-To keep track of access to particular permissions, all you need is init Nammu `Nammu.init(Context);` (can be in Application class onCreate or Activity) and add permissions to monitor such `Nammu.savePermission(PermissionString);` so for example `Nammu.savePermission(Manifest.permission.CAMERA);`.

-After that each time you want to make sure if permissions are still there - `Nammu.permissionCompare(PermissionListener);` and PermissionListener will be called if some Permission was removed.

 ###Extras
-You can get list of monitored Persmissions -`Nammu.getPrevPermissions()`, removed some `Nammu.removePermission(PermissionString)`, or check if is monitored `Nammu.containsPermission(PermissionString)`.
+You can get list of monitored Persmissions -`Nammu.getPrevPermissions()`, list of currently granted permissions - `getGrantedPermissions()`, and few less important.

 ###How to import it?
-As for now it is not hosted at Maven/JCenter etc. as it is based on preview build of Android M which SDK is not available on those platforms.
+As for now it is not hosted at Maven/JCenter etc. ~~as it is based on preview build of Android M which SDK is not available on those platforms~~ I will upload as soon as I will be sure that current version is stable.
 Till that time, it is available on jitpack.io by adding this to your build.gradle:

 ```groovy
 repositories {